TrustedCircles/cordova-plugin-fcm/README.md

+This repo is a fork of this great project for our needs, which include (only for android for now):
+- Analytics support.
+- Receive GPS locations depending on notifications received.
+- Check for Google Play Services availability and usability.

+It also includes pull requests from other users to fix some problems and support for deliver multiple notifications to the webview, which is not supported by the original plugin (we'll post a pull request in the coming months, just in case someone wil be interested on it).

+---

 # Google Firebase Cloud Messaging Cordova Push Plugin
 > Extremely easy plug&play push notification plugin for Cordova applications with Google Firebase FCM.